nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `filter secondary secondary2` returns tag `secondary`, `secondary2`, and `secondary secondary2`.

 Addition:
-* The avatar will change if the student has "gender" tag.
+* The avatar will change if the student has a "gender" tag.
 * The "gender" tag include male and female (case-insensitive).
 If a student does not have any gender tag or have both gender tags (male and female), the avatar will stay as default.